SynfiniDLT/daml-nft/README.md

 ## Introduction

-This project contains a library for non-fungible tokens (NFTs) in the the Digital Asset Modelling Language ([Daml](https://daml.com)).
-It is highly generic and applicable to any type of non-fungible asset.
-Rather than developers writing custom Daml code from scratch for an NFT project, this library can be used as a basis to build an application.
-By having a common standard library for NFTs, developers can develop interoperable smart contracts, opening new opportunities for trading, lending, liquidity and other applications.
+This project contains an example of how a library for non-fungible tokens (NFTs) can be developed in the Digital Asset Modelling Language ([Daml](https://daml.com)).
+It is designed to be highly generic and applicable to any type of non-fungible asset.
+It is intended as an educational example rather than a production-ready library.

 ## Quick start